nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  - If an object is occluded, then draw the bounding box to include the occluded part of the object according to your best guess.
  - If an object is cut off at the edge of the image, then the bounding box should stop at the image boundary.
  - If an object is reflected clearly in a glass window, then the reflection should be annotated.
- - If an object has extremities, the bounding box should include **all** the extremities.
- (Exceptions are the side view mirrors and antennas of vehicles).
+ - If an object has extremities, the bounding box should include **all** the extremities (exceptions are the side view mirrors and antennas of vehicles).
  Note that this differs [from how the instance masks are annotated](#instance-segmentation), in which the extremities are included in the masks.
  - Only label objects if the object is clear enough to be certain of what it is.
  If an object is so blurry it cannot be known, do not label the object.